-The Board of Statutory Auditors checked the correct application of the criteria and procedures for assessing the Directors' requirements, including that of independence, adopted by the Board of Directors, in the meetings of 22 February 2022 and 15 February 2023, for the corresponding financial years.
+The Board of Statutory Auditors checked the correct application of the criteria and procedures for assessing the Directors' requirements, including that of independence, adopted by the Board of Directors, for the financial years 2022, 2023 and 2024.

-During 2022, the Independent Directors have met 6 times.
+During 2023, the Independent Directors have met 8 times.

-Coordination of the work (which mainly focused on (i) information flows and (ii) governance issues) was carried out by the Lead Independent Director, Ms Paola Sapienza.
+The coordination of the work (which mainly concerned (i) information flows, (ii) governance issues (iii) in-depth analysis relating to the NetCo Transaction, and (iv) the selection of legal and financial advisors to support the independent directors) was carried out by the Lead Independent Director, Paola Sapienza.
 Independent directors were allowed, on request, to have advisors of their own choice.

-Four meetings of the independent Directors were held in the first quarter of 2023.
+No meetings of the independent Directors were held in the first quarter of 2024.